USI-MSDE-SA-2023/sa--Simone-Piatti/src/sa/model/index.md

 }

-## Example Scenario
+## First Scenario

 Quality: _Recoverability_

-Scenario: In case of power failure, rebooting the system should take up to 20 seconds.
+Scenario: In case of power failure, rebooting the system should take up to 30 seconds.

 ```puml
 @startuml